andreasBerre/monsterbutikken/README.md

 * Subscribes to events from a store
 * Alter state based on received events

-#### Command Handlers
+#### Command Handlers/aggregate
 * Forms, with the event store, the write layer of the application
 * Receives and validates incomming commands.
-Commands are often validated by reading the state of a projection
+Commands are validated if state is required to validate the command, state is created by reading the event store.
 * Performes operations required to complete the command, and dispatches derived events to the event store

 ### Resources